giampaolo/psutil/docs/alternatives.rst

 cross-platform code.

 psutil goes further in several directions.
-Its primary goal is to provide a **single portable interface** for concepts that are natively UNIX-only.
+Its primary goal is to provide a **single portable interface** for concepts that are traditionally UNIX-only.
 Things like process CPU and memory usage, open file descriptors, network connections, signals, nice levels, and I/O counters exist as first-class OS primitives on Linux and macOS, but have no direct equivalent on Windows. psutil implements